 'Multiload-250', intra-uterine device, Dublin, Ireland, 1970-1981

 The intrauterine device (IUD) shown on the left dates from the 1970s.
 It is shaped like a spear and is wrapped in copper filament.
 IUDs became popular in the 1960s and 1970s.
 However, scares and litigation in the 1980s made them less common.
-An IUD works by preventing conception.
+An IUD works after conception.
+It stops a newly fertilised embryo implanting and growing in the lining of the uterus.
 The copper is toxic to sperm, preventing fertilisation.
 The IUD is now the most inexpensive long-term reversible method of contraception available.

 Related Themes and Topics

 There are 639 related objects.
 View all related objects

 The use of methods and techniques to prevent pregnancy from sex.